mrborges23/micphy2021/registration.md

 ## Registration

-Registrations for meeting attendance and poster contributions will continuously be accepted till the **9th of February 2021**.
-The deadline for contributed talks and workshop attendance is on the **15th of January 2021**.
+Registrations for meeting the meeting ang poster contributions will be accepted continuously till the **9th of February 2021**.
+The deadline for abstracts for contributed talks and posters as well as motivation letters for workshop attendance is the **15th of January 2021**.

-Please, make sure you follow the guidelines for abstract and motivation letter submission; these can be found at the bottom of this page.
+Please make sure you follow the guidelines for abstract and motivation letter submission at the bottom of this page.

 <form name="submit-to-google-sheet" id="form" onSubmit="alert('Thanks for your registration!
 We will check your submitted data and send you a confimatory email.');">
   <br>